 Local authorities would be required to manage the effects of activities through district and regional plans and resource consent decisions (or be satisfied that effects are managed by other methods) to ensure there is no net loss of significant indigenous biodiversity.

 The proposed NPS seeks to promote the maintenance of indigenous biodiversity while recognising the rights and responsibilities of landowners and the interests of Māori.

-The section 32 report evaluates the proposed NPS, as required under section 32 of the Resource Management Act 1991.
+- Read the section 32 report evaluates the proposed NPS (as required under section 32 of the Resource Management Act).

 - See related legisation at the end of this page for the Regulatory Impact Statement and the Cabinet paper and minute proposing to release the NPS for consultation